uccser/cs-field-guide/text/en/chapters/data-representation.md

 - 11111111 is -127
 {panel end}

-But what about **10000000?** That is **-0**.
+But what about **10000000?** That converts to **-0**.
 And **00000000** is **+0**.
-Obviously, -0 and +0 are both just 0, and it is very strange to have two different representations for the same number.
+Since -0 and +0 are both just 0, it is very strange to have two different representations for the same number.

-For this reason, we do not use a simple sign bit in practice.
-Instead, we use more sophisticated representations of binary numbers, which allow for both positive and negative numbers.
+This is one of the reasons that we don't use a simple sign bit in practice.
+Instead, computers usually use a more sophisticated representation for negative binary numbers called *Two's Complement*.

 #### Two's Complement